abaka-spn/PowerShell.REST.API/README.md

 It also supports async jobs to be run as separate threads, with the job results to be stored on disk.

 A OpenAPI specification file is available at **/api/server/spec**.

 A swagger UI is available at **/help**

 ## How it works
-*It is near same as orignal project*
+*This project has been restructured but it is near same as orignal*

 This project implements a OWIN WebAPI HTTP service with a single "generic" API controller.
 The API controller consults the configuration collection of the endpoint to identify which PowerShell script needs to be run for each HTTP request.
 It hosts a PowerShell session to import and run the script, whilst monitoring the script process for faults.
 It is piped through [ConvertTo-Json] and the response to a temporary JObject and then returns the response data (it is a difference with original project).